basilesportif/gall-guide/guide-docs/http.md

 >>> "watch request on path: [i=%~.http-response t=/~.eyre_0v4.jolo0.qjl1a.73gr8.40fll.ivird]"
 >>  "'/~mars-manual'"
 ```
-The first message corresponds to (1) above: Eyre subscribes on the `/http-response/...` path.
+The first message is from line 146 and corresponds to (1) above: Eyre subscribes on the `/http-response/...` path.
 The second is from line 59 in the code, and corresponds to (2) above: Eyre poked our app.

 Because our incoming URL matches `'~/mars-manual'`, we call `open-manual-stream` and pass the Eyre id.
 This will let us respond by passing a message to the subscription.